 Goulandris Museum of Natural History founded the Marine Biology Department in 1972 under the management of Mrs. Marianna Delamotte, aiming at registering and presenting to the general public the marine biodiversity, through the collections developed.
+In 1974, Evi Vardala – Theodorou, Doctor of Zoology and Marine Biology of the University of Athens, joined the Marine Biology Laboratory, where she was in charge up until her retirement.

 The department’s activities are various and are summarized to research, training, informative and publishing work.